waepoints/waepointstandards/standards.md

 ## Reserved Defined System Command Gestures

-> All system command gestures don’t interact with any to all secured by the system(s) automatically and/or through securelinking
+> All system command gestures don’t interact with any to all secured by the system(s) automatically and/or through securelinking without having a specific intention applied

+> The bolded titles are the named description titles of the System Command Gestures

 ### Focusing Gestures